Affiliate marketing is how I made my first $100 blogging and was crucial to my success as a blogger.

 Expert tips on affiliate marketing for bloggers

-After finding some products you want to promote and signing up to the affiliate program, the next step is to actually add affiliate links to your blog posts.
+After finding products you want to promote and signing up for the affiliate program, the next step is to add affiliate links to your blog posts.

 But before you go adding affiliate links everywhere, keep in mind that people don’t buy things just from random links.
 They need to be warmed up first and then told what to do.
 This is called pre-selling and is the number one reason why most bloggers fail at affiliate marketing.

 Let me use this blog post as an example.
 I’m an affiliate of the link cloaking plugin ThirstyAffiliates.
 Notice how I didn’t introduce the affiliate link until deep within the article?
 That’s because had I introduced it earlier, it would’ve gotten more clicks but wouldn’t have resulted in any actual sales.